On Errors in Golang

 If you want to pass multiple return values of a function directly into another function, the receiving function must have exactly the same input values.

-if your method or function panics.
-Be careful if an API provides a Must
+In conclusion, use the prefix Must if your method or function panics.
+Be careful if an API provides a Must function.

 Expect that function to panic.